Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Summary and Conclusions

 \section{Summary and Conclusions}

-This study employed a fully resolved CFD-DEM approach to investigate the hydrodynamic behavior of irregular polymetallic nodules (PMNs) during sedimentation and vertical hydraulic transport in confined risers, which are relevant to deep-sea mining operations.
-By explicitly resolving particle-fluid interactions without empirical drag closures.
+This study employed a fully resolved CFD-DEM approach to investigate the hydrodynamic behavior of non-spherical polymetallic nodules (PMNs) during sedimentation and vertical hydraulic transport in confined risers, which are relevant to deep-sea mining operations.
+Particle-fluid interactions are explicitly resolved without empirical drag closures.
 The simulations provide mechanistic insight into how particle shape, confinement, and flow velocity collectively govern settling dynamics, residence time statistics, and fluctuations in drag force across low to moderate \(Re_\text{p}\).
 The key findings are outlined below. \begin{enumerate}[leftmargin=0.5cm,labelsep = 0.2em] \item Shape-induced drag enhancement governs PMN sedimentation, leading to reduced terminal velocities without altering the terminal force balance.
-Sedimentation simulations demonstrate that PMNs settle 29-33\% slower than volume-equivalent spheres, irrespective of having the same mass and buoyancy.
+Sedimentation simulations demonstrate that PMNs settle 27-29\% slower than volume-equivalent spheres, irrespective of having the same mass and buoyancy.
 This reduction arises from an increase in the drag coefficient and morphology-induced wake asymmetry.
 Remarkably, the PMNs and spheres experience identical terminal drag forces equal to their submerged weight.
-The reduced settling velocity of PMNs reflects that the irregular particles generate the required hydrodynamic resistance at lower slip velocities, rather than an alteration in the equilibrium force balance. \item The residence time distributions \((t_r)\) highlight a velocity-driven transition from intermittent to convection-dominated transport, particularly showing that non-spherical particles experience delayed entrainment.
-At low flow velocities, the spherical particles and PMNs display broad \(t_r\) indicative of intermittent motion and partial settling, with small PMNs remaining marginally suspended and exhibiting oscillatory trajectories.
+The reduced settling velocity of PMNs reflects that the irregular particles generate the required hydrodynamic resistance at lower slip velocities, rather than an alteration in the equilibrium force balance. \item The residence time distributions \((t_\text{r})\) highlight a velocity-driven transition from intermittent to convection-dominated transport, particularly showing that non-spherical particles experience delayed entrainment.
+At low flow velocities, the spherical particles and PMNs display broad \(t_\text{r}\) indicative of intermittent motion and partial settling, with small PMNs remaining marginally suspended and exhibiting oscillatory trajectories.
 As flow velocity increases, these distributions narrow and peak, signifying a shift to stable convection-dominated transport.
 The PMNs demonstrate larger mean residence times and variances compared to spherical particles under similar flow conditions, which is attributable to the greater drag \((\hat{f} > 1)\) and rotational-translational coupling that contribute to the delayed entrainment. \item Drag force statistics are significantly influenced by particle morphology and confinement, with non-spherical particles amplifying unsteady force fluctuations.
 The mean normalized drag force fluctuates around \(\hat{f} = 1-1.5\) across configurations, indicating a steady transport equilibrium between hydrodynamic drag and submerged weight.
 Distinct transport regimes are characterized by variations in drag fluctuations.
 Small particles exhibit narrow distributions in drag fluctuations, which aligns with their rapid response to flow changes and low Stokes number dynamics.
-In contrast, large particles at high confinement ratios exhibit non-monotonic drag statistics, characterized by increased force fluctuations at higher velocities.
-For PMNs, the interplay of orientation-dependent drag and shape-induced rotation further expands drag distributions. \end{enumerate}
+In contrast, large particles exhibit monotonic broadening of \(P(\hat{f})\) with increasing \(u_\text{f}\), consistent with wake-history effects.
+Large PMNs exhibit broadening \(P(\hat{f})\) reflecting the competition between orientation-dependent forcing and increasingly homogeneous wake fluctuations.
+For small PMNs, rapid reorientation effectively averages out projected-area fluctuations, and the distributions remain comparable to those of equivalent spheres. \end{enumerate}